 Sequential Pay Tranches

 In the simplest CMO, known as sequential pay CMO, but may also be called a clean, or plain vanilla offering, tranches are paid sequentially with no overlap.
 All tranches receive interest payments, but the 1st tranche receives all principal payments until it is retired.
-Then the 2nd tranche starts receiving principal payments, and so on, until the last tranche is paid off.
+Then the 2nd tranche starts receiving principal payments, etc, until the last tranche is paid off.
 Typical lifetimes:

 - 1st tranche: 2-3 years;